dumitreu/test_assignment/README.md

 # Test Assignment

 ## Application Deployment
 Application binaries and batch files to manage service installation/state are provided in  folder "dist".
-You can also find README.txt there
+You can also find README.txt there.
+In order to install a service you should copy the whole contents of the "dist" folder into any desireable place (folder) on your disk (for example, "D:\currency_fetcher" which should be available for write), change directory to that new location and, in command prompt of console execute install.bat and then start.bat.
+This will install, activate and start currency download service.

 ## Functioning
 During installation, configuration file is created and path to it is written